 The New Covenant Established

 Jeremiah looked forward to a time when God would establish a new covenant with his people.
-In the New Testament we find that new covenant being established.
+In the New Testament, we find that covenant being established.
 There are a number of passages that refer to a new covenant.
 The most explicit connection to the covenant Jeremiah foretold comes in Hebrews.
 Twice in this book (Heb.
-8:8-12; 10:15-17) the author looks back at this covenant foretold by Jeremiah, quoting it in it’s entirety the first time.
+8:8-12; 10:15-17), the author looks back at this covenant foretold by Jeremiah, quoting it in its entirety the first time.

-The context of this reference to Jeremiah is as a part of demonstrating the superiority of the priesthood of Jesus to the Old Testament priesthood.
-In Hebrews 8:6 he says that “the ministry Jesus has received is as superior to theirs as the covenant of which he is mediator is superior to the old one, since the new covenant is established on better promises.”
+The context of this reference to Jeremiah is amid a demonstration of the superiority of the priesthood of Jesus to the Old Testament priesthood.
+In Hebrews 8:6, he said that “the ministry Jesus has received is as superior to theirs as the covenant of which he is mediator is superior to the old one, since the new covenant is established on better promises.”
 Here we see that Jesus is the mediator of a new covenant.
-A new covenant that is superior to the old covenant, established at Mt.
-Sinai, and it’s priesthood.
+A new covenant that is superior to the old covenant established at Mt.
+Sinai, and its priesthood.

 Then, after quoting Jeremiah’s promise of a new covenant, the author of Hebrews says that “By calling this covenant ‘new,’ he has made the first one obsolete; and what is obsolete and outdated will soon disappear.”
 The author here is claiming that the first covenant, the one established at Sinai, is obsolete and outdated.
 It has been replaced with a new covenant.
 A covenant that is mediated and established by Jesus.